A model theory of topology: Abstract

 \section{Abstract}

-An algebraization of the notion of topology has been proposed more than seventy years ago in a classical paper by McKinsey and Tarski.
-However, in McKinsey and Tarski's setting the model theoretical notion of homomorphism does not correspond to the notion of continuity.
-We notice that the two notions correspond if instead we consider a preorder relation $ \sqsubseteq $ defined by $a \sqsubseteq b$ if $a$ is contained in the topological closure of $b$.
+An algebraization of the notion of topology has been proposed more than seventy years ago in a classical paper by McKinsey and Tarski, leading to an area of research still active today, with connections to algebra, geometry, logic and many applications, in particular, to modal logics.
+In McKinsey and Tarski's setting the model theoretical notion of homomorphism does not correspond to the notion of continuity.
+We notice that the two notions correspond if instead we consider a preorder relation $ \sqsubseteq $ defined by $a \sqsubseteq b$ if $a$ is contained in the topological closure of $b$, for $a,b$ subsets of some topological space.

 A \emph{specialization poset} is a partially ordered set endowed with a further coarser preorder relation $ \sqsubseteq $.
 We show that every specialization poset can be embedded in the specialization poset naturally associated to some topological space, where the order relation corresponds to set-theoretical inclusion.
 Specialization semilattices are defined in an analogous way and the corresponding embedding theorem is proved.
-The interest of these structures arises from the fact that they also occur in many rather disparate settings, even far removed from topology.
+Specialization semilattices have the amalgamation property.
+Some basic topological facts and notions are recovered in this apparently very weak setting.
+The interest of these structures arises from the fact that they also occur in many rather disparate contexts, even far removed from topology.